deepaucksharma/qualtrics-new-relic-nps-poc/README.md

 ### Common Issues:

 - **Services Not Starting**: Check that ports 3000, 3001, and 3002 are not in use
+- **Template Literal Errors**: If you see errors about unexpected tokens in the sample-app service, ensure you're using string concatenation instead of template literals in any server-side code
 - **Integration Service Not Receiving Webhooks**: Verify network connectivity between containers
 - **Events Not Appearing in New Relic**: Verify your Insert API Key and check the Integration Service logs
+- **Missing Dependencies**: If you see errors about missing modules, try rebuilding the containers with `docker-compose build --no-cache`
 - **Webhook Simulation Errors**: Check the results tab for detailed error information

 ## License